 Taken collectively, the drawings presented here document many of these types of developments and more broadly look to rearticulate the rigor and steadfastness of Mies’ pursuit of an architectural language and the memetic presentation of structure.
 His long and stubborn quest for a universal language, born of its time and simultaneously seeking insulation from the crush of future technological advancement, was characterized by an unwavering commitment and internal focus.
 Mies’ influences are well known – Hendrik Berlage, Karl Friedrich Schinkel, Rudolf Schwarz.
 Such discussions, however, tend to omit the incredibly powerful influence of Mies on Mies and downplay the significant role his intense personal and professional introspection played in his own development.
 The universal space projects, especially when understood and presented as a singular project, also direct our attention away from individual masterworks, and accompanying minor ones, to a longer and more significant arc.
 Moreover, the aspiration of our drawing series was to outline one of Mies’ most central pursuits and to encourage a new dialogue between these projects under one umbrella.

 A version of this text and selected drawings were published in Drawing Matter in August 2022.

-Drawings © 2016-2021 Landry Smith Architect, all rights reserved
+Drawings and text © 2022 Landry Smith Architect.
+All rights reserved.

 Drawing team: Landry Smith, Ki Yeol Baek, Harrison Moser